Zubax/jafit/README.md

 If `M_s_max<=M_s_min`, the tool will assume that $M_s$ is known exactly, $M_s$=`M_s_min`=`M_s_max`, and remove the corresponding dimension from the optimization problem.
 This is often useful because manufacturers often provide the saturation magnetization (or polarization) directly.
+Note that for anisotropic materials, $M_s$ is usually invariant with respect to the direction of the applied field, as it is defined by the chemical composition of the material.

 Optionally, you can provide the initial guess for (some of) the coefficients: `c_r`, `M_s`, `a`, `k_p`, `alpha`.
 It is required that `M_s_min <= M_s <= M_s_max`; if both min and max are provided, `M_s` is not needed.